One window for

 Project switcher

-Split any terminal horizontally or vertically, nest freely, and drag dividers to resize.
-Panes never lose their session.
+One PTY per pane (portable-pty + xterm.js).
+Split horizontally or vertically, nest freely, drag to resize — panes never lose their session.

 Command palette

-Jump between projects, tabs, and actions from one fuzzy-searchable list with ⌘K.
+Jump between projects, tabs, tasks, and every action from one fuzzy-searchable list with ⌘K.

 File sidebar & quick-edit

 A lazy-loaded recursive file tree (⌘B).
-Open a file in an inline Monaco editor and save with ⌘S.
+Open a file in an inline Monaco editor and save with ⌘S, or launch the project in e, Zed, VS Code or Cursor.

-Detects scripts in package.json, composer.json, Makefile, and justfile, and launches them in a fresh tab.
+Start any stack with ⌘R — npm, pnpm, composer, make, just.
+Detects tasks from package.json, composer.json, Makefile, and justfile and runs them in a fresh tab.

 Workspaces

-Save the whole layout — projects, tabs, panes, open file, theme — as a named workspace and reopen it later.
+Save the whole layout — projects, tabs, panes, open file, theme — as a named workspace and reopen it later from the palette.

 Conductor is a host.